HanneWhitt/llm-aligned-rl/README.md

 ## Methods and results

 ### 1. Task environment
 Homegrid, a representation of a domestic environment based on a 14×12 tile grid, was chosen as the object of study for three reasons.
 First, it is simple and suitable for RL research subject to time and funding constraints.
-Second, it provides a clear output format that can be fed to a multimodal LLM to facilitate supervision: in this case, a sequence of 448×384 RGB images from each step in a training episode.
+Second, it provides a clear output format that can be fed to a multimodal LLM to facilitate supervision: in this case, a sequence of 448×384 RGB images from each step in a training episode (Figure 1).
 Finally, since it portrays a domestic environment, it is easy to modify so that it contains objects and events of obvious moral significance.
 I am very grateful to Jessy Lin and her co-authors at UC Berkeley for their work in creating the original environment [[1]](#lin).

 #### Modifications
 An altered version of homegrid was produced to facilitate the experiment (Figure 1).
 Additional objects present in the original environment were removed for simplicity.
 32×32 pixel representations of a robot, cat and blood stain were produced, and edits made so that the cat can be crushed if the robot moves over it (Figure 1, left.), in a clear violation of human values.